moosetechnology/moosetechnology.github.io/_posts/2023-07-13-parametric.md

 The second ParametricClass has one ParameterType, so the class is generic.
 The four parameters (T, V, K, Z) have each a concretization (String, Integer, Integer, Z).
 Even if Z is still a ParameterType.

-ParametricClass2 has for superclass ParametricClass which has for generic entity ParametricClass with 4 ParameterTypes.
+ParametricClass2 has for superclass ParametricClass, which has for generic entity ParametricClass with 4 ParameterTypes.

 ### Generic method